Where to find a great breakfast in Sydney

 Breakfast is our favourite time, as we enjoy our first coffee of the day and ponder over the scrumptious menu while watching the waves gently lap the shore.
 Should we have the eggs benedict, full breakfast or corn fritters with avocados or the decadent freshly-baked muffins, always a dilemma!

 Opening hours: 7.30am-9.30pm

-We have also shared some great small bars you might want to check out for the other end of the day!
+We have also shared some walks you might want to check out to work off some of these treats!